 The mission of this garden is to invite children of all ages to explore and experience meaningful connections with nature through the five senses.

-This garden is designed to create an engaging outdoor learning environment by offering elements that will spur creative and active play, open-ended discovery, fine and gross motor skills, and language development thru various levels of interaction.
-In addition, this garden will be a sanctuary providing educational, therapeutic, and safe garden experiences that promote the love of gardening and environmental responsibility that can be enjoyed by all visitors--both young and old alike.
+This garden was designed to create an engaging outdoor learning environment by offering elements that will spur creative and active play, open-ended discovery, fine and gross motor skills, and language development thru various levels of interaction.
+In addition, this garden was created to be a sanctuary providing educational, therapeutic, and safe garden experiences that promote the love of gardening and environmental responsibility that can be enjoyed by all visitors--both young and old alike.

 For more photos on the Children's Sensory Garden, check out the GALLERY